VeeraGowthamKumar/IRIS-Flower-classification/README.md

 <img src="https://miro.medium.com/max/875/1*7bnLKsChXq94QjtAiRn40w.png">

 # Overview
 This project aims to classify Iris flowers into different species using machine learning algorithms.
-Leveraging the well-known Iris dataset, the project demonstrates the fundamental concepts of classification in a simple and understandable manner, making it accessible to machine learning beginners.
+Leveraging the well-known Iris dataset, the project demonstrates the fundamental concepts of classification simply and understandably, making it accessible to machine learning beginners.

 # Data Exploration and Preprocessing
 The project begins with loading and exploring the Iris dataset to understand its structure and characteristics.
 Through visualization techniques such as histograms and box plots, the distribution of features is examined, and any anomalies or missing values are addressed to ensure the quality of the data.